-In accordance with Condition 4A, Schedule 5 of Development Consent 92/97, MACH Energy may submit a revised VIMP for the approval of the Secretary at any time and may also submit any revision to this VIMP required under Development Consent DA 92/97 on a staged basis.
+In accordance with Condition 4A, Schedule 5 of Development Consent 92/97 (prior to its surrender), MACH Energy may submit a revised VIMP for the approval of the Planning Secretary at any time and may also submit any revision to this VIMP required under Development Consent DA 92/97 on a staged basis.

-If agreed with the Secretary of the DPE, a revision to this VIMP required under Development Consent DA 92/97 may be prepared without undertaking consultation with all parties nominated under the relevant Condition of Development Consent DA 92/97.
+If agreed with the Planning Secretary of the DPHI, a revision to this VIMP required under Development Consent DA 92/97 (prior to its surrender) may be prepared without undertaking consultation with all parties nominated under the relevant Condition of Development Consent DA 92/97.

-This VIMP will be made publicly available on the MACH Energy website, in accordance with Condition 11, Schedule 5 of Development Consent DA 92/97.
+This VIMP will be made publicly available on the MACH Energy website, in accordance with Condition 11, Schedule 5 of Development Consent DA 92/97 (prior to its surrender).